Breast Augmentation in the Toronto Area

 Although breast implants are not designed to last a lifetime, they are very durable, and you can expect them to last 10 to 20 years.

-Dr. Snell performs explant surgery for patients who want their implants removed and not replaced.
+Yes.
+Dr. Snell performs explant surgery for patients who want their implants removed without replacement.

 1 American Society of Plastic Surgeons, 2017 Plastic Surgery Statistics Reporthttps://www.plasticsurgery.org/documents/News/Statistics/2017/plastic-surgery-statistics-full-report-2017.pdf